TigerStripeRIT/TigerStripe/README.md

 What is TigerStripe?
 ----------------

-TigerStripe is a modified version of Litecoin using scrypt as a proof-of-work algorithm.
+TigerStripe is a modified version of Litecoin created specifically for RIT students, faculty and alumni.
+The cryptocurrency uses scrypt as a proof-of-work algorithm and will remain fully decentralized.
  - 2.5 minute block targets
  - subsidy halves in 840k blocks (~4 years)
  - ~84 million total coins